handreassa/fastapi-tailwindcss-admin/README.md

 # Admin Dashboard using FastAPI and Tailwind CSS

-This project provides a way to serve admin dashboards using FastAPI and Tailwind CSS based on the Django admin format.
+This project provides a way to serve admin/analytical dashboards using FastAPI and Tailwind CSS based on the Django admin format.

 ## Customization